 Stormwater & Floodplain Information

 Welcome to the City of Las Cruces Stormwater and Floodzone Information page.
-Here you can find helpful information about stormwater in Las Cruces as well as information on the Special Flood Hazard Area (SFHA), including information on
+It is important to plan ahead for possible storms and flooding.
+Here you can find helpful information and resources about stormwater in Las Cruces and information on the Special Flood Hazard Area (SFHA).
+The SFHA is an area where the National Flood Insurance Program's (NFIP's) floodplain management regulations must be enforced and they are where the mandatory purchase of flood insurance applies.

 - Community Rating System (CRS)